Here’s our guide to log style homes including popular types, differences between home & cabin and pros & cons.

 Full Scribe

-One of the most authentic and attractive of all, Full Scribe homes are traditional log style homes where the logs are stacked horizontally to form the walls.
+One of the most authentic and attractive of all, Full Scribe homes are traditional log-style homes where the logs are stacked horizontally to form the walls.

 Each log has a cut groove that is fitted and secured to the one in the bottom.
 These types of homes offer energy-efficiency qualities with a strong, resistant structure that can be assembled and reassembled quickly – thus proving to be efficient and aesthetically pleasing.

-Post and Beam Log Home
+Post and Beam Log Designed Home

-They use logs as structural support with a number of vertical log posts that carry horizontal logs on the top.
+They use logs as structural support, with a number of vertical log posts that carry horizontal logs on the top.

 Being an energy-efficient solution, Post and Beam homes are also highly flexible in design and construction – hence, widely used across the country.